 The story about the tour

-Bussing it back to the city centre, hours have passed, and you have seen all of Oslo’s gems on our Oslo Highlights Private Walking Tour… except one.
-We’ve saved one of the best for last, the Oslo Opera House.
-Hopefully, now you can see what we mean by “sculptures, polar adventurers and icebergs.”
+After hours of exploring Oslo and its highlights, we’ll bus (accessible, with low floors) back to the city centre for the grand finale.
+The last gem on our Oslo Highlights Accessible Private Walking Tour; is the Oslo Opera House.
+Hopefully, now you can see what we mean by “sculptures, polar daredevils and icebergs.”

 Good to know

 - Language: nb english french

 - See more languages

 Included in the tour: Professional Guide Public transport tickets (return) Fram Museum entrance fee